keishihara/policy-gradients-pytorch/README.md

 ### 1. REINFORCE

-The simplest pg algorithm which works by following the gradient of the expected cumulative reward.
+The simplest policy gradient algorithm, which optimizes the policy by following the gradient of the expected cumulative reward.

 ```bash
 # CartPole-v1
 python algos/reinforce/reinforce.py --cuda
 ```

-## 2. Vanilla Policy Gradient (VPG)
+### 2. Vanilla Policy Gradient (VPG)

 An upgraded version of REINFORCE that incorporates a baseline to reduce variance in the gradient estimate.